marifl/formr_dev_docker/README.md

 ### 1. Copy and prepare files
 - Run `./setup.sh`
-- This will generate some random passwords for you automatically.

 ### 2. Configure Database and Domain names
 - Open `.env` and fill in the correct configuration items